Free video game EULA

 - Acknowledgements and warranty limitations: minimum requirements for video game; video game not error free; video game not entirely secure.

-- Limitations and exclusions of liability: caveats to limits of liability (B2C); interpretation of limits of liability; no liability for force majeure; no liability for business losses; aggregate liability cap under contract.
+- Limitations and exclusions of liability: caveats to limits of liability (B2B or B2C); interpretation of limits of liability; no liability for force majeure; no liability for business losses; no liability for loss of data or software; no liability for consequential loss; per event liability cap.

 - Termination: automatic termination upon breach by second party; termination by first party upon breach.